openmc-dev/openmc/docs/source/methods/cmfd.rst

 weights of neutrons from the source bank on a given spatial and energy mesh.
 Once weight adjustment factors were calculated, each neutron's statistical weight in the source bank was modified according to its location and energy.
-Examples of CMFD simulations using OpenMC can be found in [Herman_Thesis]_.
+Examples of CMFD simulations using OpenMC can be found in [HermanThesis]_.

 ----------
 References